GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/transforming-data-from-an-external-api/en.md

       )
 ```

-- Provide argument `setResultInResponse: true`, to assign the new value again to the field:
+- Providing argument `setResultInResponse: true` will assign the new value again to the field (hence it will modify the response):

 ```graphql
       @applyField(